innolitics/rdm/rdm/init_files/documents/software_plan.md

     If there's no need to fix the issue, either because it doesn't impact safety or otherwise, record the rationale for not taking any action [[62304:9.2.d]].
 Discuss with the project lead as appropriate.
 Note that unaddressed problem reports are included in most regulatory submissions.

-    If you do fix the issue, then create a merge request that fixes it.
+    If you do fix the issue, then create a pull request that fixes it.
 The GitHub issue that contains the problem report can also act as the corresponding change request.

     If feasible, include an automated test that fails prior to the fix and passes after the fix.
 If not feasible, record how it was verified that the problem was resolved.
-Also, be sure the merge request references the problem report [[62304:8.2.4.a and 62304:8.2.4.b]].
+Also, be sure the pull request references the problem report [[62304:8.2.4.a and 62304:8.2.4.b]].

 **Outputs:** Completed problem report and either a fix or justification as to why a fix was unnecessary